 Relationships should make both the partners feel loved, respected, and secure.
 This holy grail of healthy relationship characteristics is torn apart when there is severe insecurity in the relationship.
 Ranging from jealousy to controlling behavior, relationship insecurity can manifest itself in many destructive ways.
 Your insecurities in marriage may or may not be warranted, but they create unhealthy behavior regardless of your reasoning.

-Here are 8 signs that you are insecure in your relationship and what you can do about it.
+Here are 8 signs of insecurity in a relationship and what you can do about it.

 1. Fear of losing your mate

-One sign that you are insecure in your relationship is the constant fear of losing your mate.
-Insecurities make you feel like you aren’t worth someone’s time and so you find yourself obsessing over whether your mate really likes you, really enjoys sex, is actually attracted to you, finds you annoying, or wants to leave you for someone else.
+One sign that you are feeling insecure in a relationship is the constant fear of losing your mate.
+Relationship insecurities make you feel like you aren’t worth someone’s time and so you find yourself obsessing over whether your mate really likes you, really enjoys sex, is actually attracted to you, finds you annoying, or wants to leave you for someone else.
 This fear seems all the more warranted when you have been through a rough patch with your partner where perhaps they did lose your trust.

 2. Consuming jealousy

 There is a certain level of jealousy in a relationship that is considered healthy.
 After all, you are in a committed relationship and you don’t want someone else breaking what you have built.
 But, there is a point where this healthy jealousy turns into consuming insecurity.
 Common signs of jealousy include:

 - Controlling behavior, such as demanding friendships to be ended because they make you uncomfortable